 Running for over fourteen years, You’re Gonna Need A Bigger Boat is a monthly audiovisual film quiz that has become something of a cult event for movie nerds from across the capital and beyond.
-Originally at The Boogaloo pub in Highgate (followed by The Assembly House in Kentish Town and The Hackney Attic), the quiz can currently be played at The Flamingo Room in the West End (above the Wardour Street O'Neill's), Upstairs at the Ritzy (Ritzy Picturehouse, Brixton) and at The Lord Nelson (Brentford).
+Originally at The Boogaloo pub in Highgate (followed by The Assembly House in Kentish Town and The Hackney Attic), the quiz can currently be played at The Flamingo Room in the West End (above the Wardour Street O'Neill's) and Upstairs at the Ritzy (Ritzy Picturehouse, Brixton).
 After a successful one-off quiz in December 2018, the quiz can also now be found every month in Hollywood, at The Three Clubs, Vine Street.

 Immerse yourself in our big-screen, big-sound experience as our multimedia quiz brings you pictures, posters, clips and soundtracks from the world of film.